dnulnets/oidcgk/README.md

 ### Things to add or do
 * Performance tuning and deployment scenarios.
 * Add and option for fine grained authorization in the same ways as [Authz](https://github.com/dnulnets/authz) for the istio extension authorization.
-* Do not allow any redirect_uri for the login endpoint.
+* Do not allow any redirect_uri for the login endpoint.Let it be checked by a regexp or similar.

-## Kubernetes setup
+## Kubernetes setup for istio

 ### External extension provider
 Istio has to be configured to use the gatekeeper as the extension provider to be able to use it as a CUSTOM action in the AuthorizationPolicy.